hector918/blackstone-backend/requirement.md

 #### Single Booking `/bookings/:id`

 Displays the details of the booking and a button to cancel it.
 Clicking Cancel should prompt user to confirm that they want to cancel booking.
 If they choose Yes it should cancel booking and if they choose No it should do nothing.
 Show a success message upon successful booking cancelation and an error message otherwise.

+## Submission Guidelines

+- We think this challenge would take ~7 hours to complete, so allocate your time appropriately.
+- You must submit your solution no later than **Monday, May 31st at 11:59pm.**
+- Include a README.md file with instructions on how to run your project.
+- Submit your code compressed in a zip file using the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSeY0nBqtXTV06b2CmAreHLJzVHlG0cQHUx9g1RKPYer0hNVVQ/viewform?usp=sf_link)
+  - Make sure to remove your `node_modules/` folder before compressing
+- For any questions reach out to @Alejo in the [Pursuit Core Workspace](https://pursuit-core.slack.com/)